masamitsu-murase/single_binary_stackless_python/Doc/library/stackless/tasklets.rst

    the scheduler is still involved and that this is merely directing its operation in limited ways, is something you need to be aware of.

+.. method:: tasklet.run()

+   Similar to :method:`tasklet.run` except that the calling tasklet is paused.
+This function can be used to implement `raw` scheduling without involving the scheduling queue.

+   The target tasklet must belong to the same thread as the caller.

 .. method:: tasklet.raise_exception(exc_class, *args)

    Raise an exception on the given tasklet.  *exc_class* is required to be a